 Our first project is a simple bench hook.
 You will learn measuring, lay-out and crosscutting skills as we build this incredibly useful bench jig.
 Get practice gluing up and cleaning up your bench hook with rasps, files, and hand planes.
 Then learn how to use it for a variety of tasks at the bench.

-Next we will build a great lidded box using finger joints.
+Next we will build a great lidded tool box using finger joints.
 You could put letters, papers, phones, remotes, three pairs of socks, or all your change in it.
 But it’s guaranteed to be a project you’ll be proud to say that you made.
 Or better yet give it to someone who will treasure it forever.
 These finger joints are visible or

 through joints and give a great amount of gluing strength even though we like to pin these joints for decoration.
 You will learn how to hand cut the joints for this box, discover how great hand planing is for cleaning up a surface, and get assembly tips and techniques to glue up the box and a lid for it.